paketo-buildpacks/rfcs/text/stacks/0010-resolute-raccoon.md

 ### Image Naming and Tagging

-The base images will name and tag their release images with the following pattern:
+The base images will name and tag their release images with the following patterns:

 ```
 paketobuildpacks/ubuntu-resolute-{variant}:{version}
+paketobuildpacks/ubuntu-resolute-{variant}-no-stacks:{version}
 ```

+The `-no-stacks` suffix denotes images that do not include a stack ID in their metadata, as described in the Stack IDs section above.

 For example we could see the following images for Resolute base images: